fernandoescolar/vscode-solution-explorer/README.md

 ### Omnisharp integration

-You can enable omnisharp integration and vscode-solution-explorer will open the same .sln file you open with Microsoft extension.
+You can enable omnisharp integration and vscode-solution-explorer will open the same .sln or .slnx file you open with Microsoft extension.

 ![Activate Omnisharp integration in settings panel](https://github.com/fernandoescolar/vscode-solution-explorer/raw/main/images/omnisharp-integration.png)